OpenNHM/AvaFrame/docs/moduleAna5Utils.rst

     :width: 50%
     :align: center

-    Schematic showing how the mass average path is generated.
+    Schematic showing how the mass-averaged path is generated.

 Path extension
 ==============
-The mass average path is extended towards the top of the release area to produce meaningful results when used in modules such as com2AB.
+The mass-averaged path is extended towards the top of the release area to produce meaningful results when used in modules such as com2AB.
 Since the outcomes from the :math:`\alpha\beta` analysis depend on the starting point of the path profile, adjusting the starting point will shift the :math:`\alpha` angle upwards or downwards, subsequently affecting the runout value.

-There are two options available to extend the mass averaged path profile in the release area (``extTopOption`` in the configuration file):
+There are two options available to extend the mass-averaged path profile in the release area (``extTopOption`` in the configuration file):

 0. Extend the path up to the highest point in the release